Q&As on changes to livestock identification tag codes

 11. Question – Will the requirements for Sheep CPRs change?

-Answer – Central Points of Recording (CPRs) such as marts, abattoirs and Export Assembly Centres (EACs) have been informed about the new code and will need to make the necessary changes to their systems to accommodate the new ‘XI’ prefix.
+Answer – Central Points of Recording (CPRs) such as marts, abattoirs and Export Assembly Centres (EACs) have been informed about the new code and have made the necessary changes to their systems to accommodate the new ‘XI’ prefix.
 CPRs read sheep and goat tag numbers and upload movement notifications to APHIS electronically.
 CPR software currently translates ‘826’ on sheep and goats EID tags to ‘UK’ before uploading movement notifications to the Animal and Public Health Information System database (APHIS).
-CPR operators will need to ensure that their software also recognises ‘899’ when reading sheep and goat EID tags in the new format and translates this to ‘XI’ before upload.
+CPR operators should have amended their software to ensure that their software also recognises ‘899’ when reading sheep and goat EID tags in the new format and translates this to ‘XI’ before upload.

 Depending on when tags were issued, there will be livestock in circulation for the foreseeable future identified either with ‘UK’ or ‘XI’ prefix codes and both will be accepted as forms of identification, valid at the time of application.
-Sheep and goats could be presented at CPRs with ‘XI/899’ tags soon after the switchover date, as well as animals tagged with old ‘UK/826’ tags, so software will have to be able to read and translate both.
-Operators should contact their software providers as soon as possible to prepare for this change.
+Sheep and goats could be presented at CPRs with ‘XI/899’ tags soon after the switchover date, as well as animals tagged with old ‘UK/826’ tags, so software should be able to read and translate both.

 12. Question - Do farmers need to apply the new ‘XI’ tag to all their existing herd/flock?

-Answer – No, there is no requirement to re-identify any livestock previously identified with ‘UK’ prefixed tags.
+Answer – No, there is no requirement to re-identify all livestock previously identified with ‘UK’ prefixed tags.

 13. Question - Do farmers need to apply a new ‘XI’ tag to animals when replacing an original ‘UK’ tag which has been lost or damaged?